Spring hasn’t sprung in Seattle; chilly weather to continue

 Don’t get all hyped up for warmer weather just yet.

-The overnight low on Tuesday morning at Seattle-Tacoma International Airport was 34 degrees, according to the weather service.
+The overnight low Tuesday morning at Seattle-Tacoma International Airport was 34 degrees, according to the weather service.

 “The last time there was a colder temperature at Sea-Tac in the last two days of March, 37 years ago, March 30, 1984 with 33°,” the weather service said on Twitter.